LEADING PROFESSIONALS IN LOCAL GOVERNMENT

 But despite these challenges, there are local governments across the state who have risen to the challenge and are actively seeking to introduce regenerative measures.
 Some are well advanced, others just starting off.

-This conference seeks to look beyond the next ten years to consider the longer-term challenges local government and the communities we serve will face.
-Through future thinking and mega-trend analysis, delegates will have an opportunity to explore what we are to on track to be, what we could be and what we need to avoid being, as we approach the middle of this century.
-Because what we choose to do now, will have a significant impact on that future that our children and grandchildren hope to enjoy.
+This conference looked beyond the next ten years to consider the longer-term challenges local government and the communities we serve will face.
+Through future thinking and mega-trend analysis, delegates had an opportunity to explore what we could be and what we need to avoid being, as we approach the middle of this century.